Health and Safety Representatives Refresher (WorkSafe ACT Approved)

 This course is for Elected Health and Safety Representatives (HSR) and Elected Deputy Health and Safety Representatives (Deputy HSR) under the WHS Act 2011 who have completed the initial 5 day course (or the Bridging course as the transitional provision of the WHS Regulation).
 Note: section 72 of the WHS Act 2011 entitles a HSR to attend an initial course of training in work health and safety after being elected.
 The HSR in consultation with their employer also has the right to choose the course of training they attend.

-Participants must have previously completed the 5 day initial training course.
+Participants must have previously completed the Initial 5 day ACT HSR training course.

 The purpose of this course is to revitalise the knowledge and skills to enable you to continue to exercise your powers for the purpose of promoting and ensuring the health and safety at work of members of your work group.